usetwice/JanrainBundle/README.markdown

 Requirements
 ------------

-1. The FOSUserBundle.
+1. Use FOSUserBundle.
+2. If you are using the Symfony2 vendors method, add this to your deps file:

+    [EvarioJanrainBundle]
+        git=git://github.com/evario/JanrainBundle.git
+        target=/bundles/Evario/JanrainBundle

+    Then run bin/vendors install

+3. Add the Evario namespace to your autoloader:

+    // app/autoload.php
+    $loader->registerNamespaces(array(
+        'Evario' => __DIR__.'/../vendor/bundles',
+        // your other namespaces
+    );

+4. Add JanrainBundle to your application kernel

+    // app/AppKernel.php
+    public function registerBundles()
+    {
+        return array(
+            new Symfony\Bundle\SecurityBundle\SecurityBundle(),
+            // ...
+            new FOS\UserBundle\FOSUserBundle(),
+            // ...
+            new Evario\JanrainBundle\EvarioJanrainBundle(),
+            // ...
+        );
+    }

-2. Add janrainId string column to user table.
+5. Add janrainId string column to user table.
-3. Add the provider service:
+6. Add the provider service:

     services:
         evario.janrain.user: